Tryll/KickOff/README.md

 Includes a custom light-weight "apt-get" utility for Debian repository integration and package dependency walking.<br/>

 Requirement (order of precedence):
-1. Balance light-weight vs usable
+1. Prefer light-weight over compliant
 2. Be Debian package management compatible
 <br/>
 Usage (not there yet):<br/>